seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 *objects in a program should be replaceable with instances of their subtypes without altering the correctness of the program*.

-In the world of PHP it often means *programming to interface*: when a class uses an implementation of an interface, it must be able to use any implementation of that interface without requiring any modifications.
-Here is a classic example with a repository and a controller:
+In the world of PHP it often means *programming to an interface*: when a class uses an implementation of an interface, it must be able to use any implementation of that interface without requiring any modifications.
+Here is a classic example of a repository and a controller:

 {% highlight php %}
 <?php